Atmus Filtration Technologies - GuruFocus.com

 Forward-looking disclosure statement

 This press release contains forward-looking statements that are based on management's current expectations, but actual results may differ materially due to various factors.
 There are significant risks and uncertainties relating to the offering.
-Important factors that could cause actual results to differ materially from management’s expectations include, without limitation: the satisfaction of customary closing conditions related to the IPO; capital market risks; and the impact of general economic or industry conditions.
+Important factors that could cause actual results to differ materially from management’s expectations include, without limitation, capital market risks and the impact of general economic or industry conditions.
 There can be no guarantees that Atmus will achieve the anticipated benefits of the IPO.
 Atmus’ ability to achieve the anticipated benefits of the IPO may be materially affected by such factors as changes to the business, results of operation or financial condition of Atmus, changes in the filtration industry, adverse market or macroeconomic conditions and other factors outside Atmus’ control.
 For a further list and descriptions of the risks, uncertainties and other factors that affect Atmus’ business, please review its filings with the Securities and Exchange Commission.
 Atmus undertakes no duty to update forward-looking statements, except as may be required by law.